 Regular Cleansing

-Showers are significant if you tend to sweat a lot or workout regularly.
-It helps in two ways: it washes away the dead skin/yeast cells and the compounds from your sweat off the skin, which helps to create an optimal environment for the yeast to thrive.
+Showers are significant if you tend to sweat a lot or work out regularly.
+It helps in two ways: By washing your skin, you remove dead skin cells, yeast cells, and sweat compounds that can create an environment for yeast to grow.

 You might try a combined treatment for both fungal acne and acne vulgaris.
 This will ensure you tackle all the potential causes of the yeast acne outbreak.